-1. The Saginaw Chippewa Indian Tribe of Michigan shall recognize as a valid and binding marriage any marriage between a man and a woman, formalized or solemnized in compliance with the laws of the jurisdiction in which such marriage was formalized or solemnized.

-- 2. Recognition may come about on the Court's own motion or upon the motion of any other person, and such order of recognition shall not be unreasonably withheld. - 3.
+- 1. The Saginaw Chippewa Indian Tribe of Michigan shall recognize as a valid and binding marriage any marriage between two persons, formalized or solemnized in compliance with the laws of the jurisdiction in which such marriage was formalized or solemnized. - 2.
+Recognition may come about on the Court's own motion or upon the motion of any other person, and such order of recognition shall not be unreasonably withheld. - 3.
 An order denying recognition shall be appealable in the same fashion and manner as any other order of the Court.